nwesterhausen/df-guide/game-notes/musarral.md

 All we've accomplished since Slate is building a carpenter and craftdwarf workshop, and finished digging out a small room in the stone.

+> 5th Hematite, 1050: The forest retreat of Spinsings (a short walk to the southwest) looks to
+> your thriving economy for its future prosperity.

+> 10th Hematite, 1050: The forest retreat of Gulfbries (a short walk to the southwest) looks to
+> your thriving economy for its future prosperity.

+All of these economically-linked sites are Elven.

+> 4th Malachite, 1050: Migrants have arrived.
+(4 dwarf citizens)

+Finally some more workers!
+2 blacksmiths, a doctor and a stonecrafter.

+> 5th Malachite, 1050: The forest retreat of Poetfells (a short walk to the southwest) looks to
+> your thriving economy for its future prosperity.

+> 13th Malachite, 1050: The forest retreat of Sandalmeadow (a short walk to the southwest) looks to
+> your thriving economy for its future prosperity.

+> 19th Galena, 1050: The forest retreat of Glimmmeredhoods (1/2 days travel to the northwest) looks to
+> your thriving economy for its future prosperity.

+> 7th Limestone, 1050: The forest retreat of Glosspaths (a short walk to the west) looks to
+> your thriving economy for its future prosperity.

+A caravan arrived on the 15th of Limestone, 1050.
+No outpost liason arrived with it.
+We traded them some wooden cups, stone mugs and a couple earthenware statues for a gold bar, a few birds, and some fish and meat.

+> 24th Sandstone, 1050: Migrants have arrived.
+(11 dwarf citizens)

+More migrants.
+Basically they double our population!
+Noteworthy members are a high master woodcrafter and a high master gem cutter.

+In spring 1051, elven traders arrived and so did a migrant wave of 11 dwarf citizens.